atao-web/create-project/README.md

 The last one is a standalone boilerplate.
 It can also be installed with `git clone`.

 None of them are production ready.
-They are just proofs of concept for this CLI npm package.
+They are just toys for this CLI npm package.

+Furthermore, as this CLI itself is a [sandbox](tree/ts-babel7), breaking changes can occur at any time.
+Or even it can be removed, plain and simple.

+It's a fork of Dominik Kundel's [create-project](https://github.com/dkundel/create-project).

 ## 💡 Rational

-This CLI itself is a [sandbox](tree/ts-babel7) for:
+This [sandbox](tree/ts-babel7) is a [POC](https://en.wikipedia.org/wiki/Proof_of_concept) for integration of:
-- [Typescript](https://www.typescriptlang.org/) and [Ecmascript 2018](http://ecma-international.org/ecma-262/9.0/) working together, thanks to [Babel 7](https://babeljs.io/docs/en/);
+- languages [Typescript](https://www.typescriptlang.org/) and [Ecmascript 2018](http://ecma-international.org/ecma-262/9.0/) working together, thanks to [Babel 7](https://babeljs.io/docs/en/);
-- Integration tests with [Mocha](https://mochajs.org/) and [spawn](https://www.npmjs.com/package/cross-spawn).
+- integration tests with [Mocha](https://mochajs.org/) and [spawn](https://www.npmjs.com/package/cross-spawn),

-This [sandbox](tree/ts-babel7) is a fork of Dominik Kundel's [create-project](https://github.com/dkundel/create-project).
+- cross-platform scripts (Linux, Windows, OS X).

+The next step would be to extricate the embedded templates from the cli itself:
+- each template should be installable with `git clone`,
+- but keep a clear link with the cli.
+To make it through, a monorepo would be used.

 ## 🏁 Quickstart